Sunday, May 24, 2026

 Colbert was our Court Jester.
 And he did that job very well, as far as I have seen (which is 0.001%).
 If he did not meet with Kissinger (btw, one of Hillary Clinton's best friends, Kissinger helped make Hillary into a Washington wonder girl just out of college) he wouldn't be suited for that job.

-He wasn't as great a comedian as, say, George Carlin, but George Carlin was only ever a talk show guest (most famously, 130 times with Johnny Carson, who was so "dumb" (his act) as to never be watchable even with smart ass Carlin).
+He was not as great a comedian as, say, George Carlin, but George Carlin was only ever a talk show guest (most famously, 130 times with Johnny Carson, who was so "dumb" (his act) as to never be watchable even with smart ass Carlin as guest).
 Carlin was no where near as sensitive and thoughtful as Colbert.
+No big network TV would ever have someone as potentially upsetting (to some) as George Carlin.

-(*No personal testimonies, videos, or hard evidence of rapes despite vast searching and endless propaganda to the contrary.
-One baby was killed, "by accident".
-Don't get me started on the official propaganda of "Russian atrocities" which are most often falsely labeled.
-But that's all the sort of stuff your mind will be filled with on the 'serious' broadcast network news channels, which still have the largest audiences, need to the most advertising money to exist, and are heavily monitored and controlled by the powers that be.
-Inevitably they are all about manufacturing consent for war.
-It's better to watch their comedy shows, at least the best ones, if you can stand them.)
+(**No personal testimonies, videos, or hard evidence of rapes despite vast searching and endless propaganda to the contrary.
+Only one baby was killed, "by accident".
+I see the "mass rapes" claim debunked by everyone I follow.
+Including Tony Greenstein and zeiSquirrel.
+And don't get me started on the official propaganda of "Russian atrocities" which are most often falsely labeled, Consortium News is an excellent source on this.
+But that's all the sort of nonsense your mind will be filled with on the 'serious' broadcast network so-called news programs, which might as well have been sponsored by Raytheon, Grumman, and McDonnellDouglass.
+They need to the most advertising money to exist, and are heavily monitored and controlled by the powers that be.
+It's better to watch their comedy shows, at least the best ones, if you can stand them.
+Almost beyond belief, one of the best ever comedy shows, The Simpsons, was on Fox, and the even more iconoclastic Futurama started on Fox.)

 No comments: